To have the most useful experience, the primary consideration should be user experience.

-- coordinating with internal/external stakeholders to determine demand for a specific product
+- coordinating with internal/external stakeholders to determine the demand for a specific product

 - identifying potential customers, and how to gain their support.

-They are responsible for right product/right time and everything that entails.
+They are responsible for the right product/right time and everything that entails.

 They develop strategies for pricing that maximize profits and market shares without leaving customers unhappy.

 The Product managers must be able to monitor marketing trends and determine how to use them advantageously.
-In addition to excellent customer service skills, they must be highly proficient in the English language and in a variety of computer software.
+In addition to excellent customer service skills, they must be highly proficient in the English language and a variety of computer software.
 The attached product manager CV example gives more detailed job descriptions.

 A good product manager takes full responsibility and measures themselves in terms of the success of the product.

 Your recruiter exercises the right to decide whether your product manager resume reflects the same or not.

 To gain employment in a competitive field, you must be able to impress hiring managers from the first contact.
 In most cases, that will be your product manager resume.